Academic Resource Center

 Reid Campus Center 202

-With the exception of academic classes, all programs and events along with any event sponsored by an external organization, are scheduled through the Conferences and Events Office.
+With the exception of academic classes, all programs and events along with any event sponsored by an external organization, are scheduled through the Conferences, Events and Scheduling Office.
 Your organization should contact the office to reserve a location for your event.
 This process allows other groups to be aware of events scheduled on any particular day and avoid scheduling conflicts.
-A calendar of public events is listed on the college’s home page.
+A calendar of public events is listed on the college's home page.

 Dean of Students